CarolineCollins/Assignment-3-MSB1015/logbook.md

 #### Day 4:
 Awake at 5am thinking about this, so
+##### Useful commands
-"? * con*cat*enate > >> less q . rm -i   seems like a good option to avoid catastrophic accidental deletions. "
+- "? * con*cat*enate > >> less q ."
+- rm -i   seems like a good option to avoid catastrophic accidental deletions.
-"man thing                 for looking commands up in the manual" "|  pipes"
+- "man thing                 for looking commands up in the manual"
+- "|  pipes"
- "dangers of su and sudo"
+- dangers of su and sudo
- That was a pretty successful tutorial because now I can move about in my files and directories and run the simple.nf code pulled from this github repo.
+ That was a pretty successful tutorial because now I can move about in my files and directories and run the simple.nf code pulled from this github repo. (also look knowledgeable in front of my 13 yo son!)
  ##### Nextflow documentation
  - input and output clearly defined in processes
  - communication channels